Fudgy Gluten-Free Peppermint Brownies (Vegan)

 Lately, as we’ve been getting into the full swing of the holiday season, I’ve been seeing this older recipe for Peppermint Brownies blowing up and getting so many views.
 And well, I wanted them.
 But since they pre-date my days of being gluten-free and dairy-free, the recipe wasn’t exactly conducive to my current diet.

 I figured a lot of you are probably into the idea of peppermint brownies too.
 So, time for a new gluten-free, paleo, and vegan version!
 Just as rich, fudgy, and minty as the OG peppermint brownies, but overhauled with my favorite healthier ingredients.

 These scrumptious brownies use ingredients like unsweetened chocolate, coconut oil, almond butter, and coconut sugar to recreate the fudgy goodness of the originals while staying paleo & vegan.

 In addition to the unsweetened chocolate, I used Sunfood’s cacao powder & cacao nibs to keep them super rich and chocolatey.
 Sunfood’s products are always organic and raw and of the highest quality, which translates into baked goods with the best taste & quality too.

 For that minty flavor, I use pure peppermint extract, which is different than pure peppermint oil, which is a lot stronger and not always food-safe.
 If you have a food-safe peppermint oil that you’d prefer to use, I’d recommend starting off with just a few drops.
-Then, taste and adjusting from there.
+Then, taste and adjust from there.

 For extra chocolatey richness, we mix dark chocolate chips and Sunfood cacao nibs into the brownie batter.
 The chips add melty chunks and the cacao nibs add a bit of chocolate crunch.